Revenue Leakage: What It Is and How to Stop It

 What is Revenue Leakage?

-Much like water leaking from a pipe, money that should have been earned slips away for various reasons, including bad data, inaccurate billing, or deal slippage.
+Much like water leaking from a pipe, money that should have been earned slips away for reasons that range from bad data and inaccurate billing to weak content governance that lets outdated guidance reach reps and buyers.
 The longer revenue leaks like these go unnoticed, the more time they have to undermine your company’s bottom line.

 Why Do You Need to Measure Revenue Leaks?